 Each dataset that is submitted to the EGA must be linked to a Data Access Agreement (DAA), which defines the terms and conditions of using the dataset, such as how the data files should be stored once downloaded or details of publication embargoes that should be observed by the approved user.
 As part of the Data Access Agreement, information regarding the application can be captured to help inform the DAC when making its decision.
 For example, requestors could be asked to provide a proposed title for their research and a proposal of how the data will be used.
 By asking for provision of such information the DAC can be assured that the requestor fully understands any consents associated with the data.
 It is important that accounts created at the EGA, are created solely for those individuals that will be downloading the data from the EGA.
 As part of the data access request, we strongly encourage you to identify individuals that will need an account at the EGA in order to prevent sharing of login details, which is strictly prohibited under EGA user account policy.
 Such information can easily be captured in the DAA.

-DAC contacts named as part of the submission process can email ega-helpdesk with the details of each successful applicant that requires an EGA account (incl. name, Institutional email address, Institutional details anddatasets to be provided access to).
+DAC contacts named as part of the submission process must email ega-helpdesk themselves with the details of each successful applicant that requires an EGA account (incl. name, Institutional email address, Institutional details and datasets to be provided access to).
 A Helpdesk Officer will then create the EGA accounts on behalf of the DAC.
-It should be noted however; personal email addresses (e.g. Hotmail, Google, etc.) are not encouraged when creating EGA user accounts.
+It should be noted, however; personal email addresses (e.g. Hotmail, Google, etc.) are not encouraged when creating EGA user accounts.

 As guidance, the following are suggestions for what action a DAC might take upon receipt of a data access request: -

-- Aim to respond to all initial requests in < 2 weeks – anything longer than this may result in follow up emails from the EGA, journals and ultimately dataset withdrawl
+- Aim to respond to all initial requests in < 2 weeks – anything longer than this may result in follow-up emails from the EGA, journals and ultimately dataset withdrawal

 - Firstly check that the data/EGAD number is consistent with your data submission i.e., they have contacted the correct DAC